sparkfabrik/company-playbook/content/working-at-sparkfabrik/career-advancement.md

 We encourage everybody to take the challenge and we may even probe people who already refused if we see a new opportunity for them to shine, but we can't push or force any advancement.

-Stil,l we expect **every developer** to constantly increase their assessment and set new professional goals, maybe tackling new [Specialities](/organization/operations#specialities) in their career, making side steps instead of climbing a ladder.
+Still, we expect **every developer** to constantly increase their assessment and set new professional goals, maybe tackling new [Specialities](/organization/operations#specialities) in their career, making side steps instead of climbing a ladder.

 ---